HPInc/Azure_Deployments/terraform-deployments/docs/terraform-config-step-by-step.md

 ## Terraform Configuration

 Before a deployment ```terraform.tfvars``` must be completed.
 This file contains different input variables for a deployment.
-In this example, we show the CAS Manager SaaS with Load Balancer.
+In this example, we show the Anyware Manager SaaS with Load Balancer.

 **Note:** Uncommented lines show required variables, while commented lines show optional variables with their default or sample values.